ome/bio-formats-documentation/sphinx/users/octave/index.rst

 processing and handling of N dimensional datasets.
 Octave is distributed under the terms of the GNU General Public License.

-The Octave language is Matlab compatible so that programs are easily portable.
+The Octave language is MATLAB compatible so that programs are easily portable.
-Indeed, the Octave bioformats package is exactly the same as Matlab's, the only difference being the installation steps.
+Indeed, the Octave bioformats package is exactly the same as MATLAB's, the only difference being the installation steps.

 Requirements